Christmas and New Years Office Closure

 About the Grants

-Upon joining the Outdoor Regional Partnerships Initiative, new and existing coalitions are provided tools, resources, best practices, and connections to a statewide network of recreation and conservation leaders.
+With the Regional Partnerships Initiative, coalitions representing regions across Colorado, are provided tools, resources, best practices, and connections to a statewide network of recreation and conservation leaders.
 Designated CPW staff support the growth and development of regional coalitions and provide information as needed.

 total grants awarded